elastic/harp/samples/customer-bundle/README.md

 # Customer BundleTemplate

-This defines a set of secret value that can be paramtrized at generation time.
+This defines a set of secret value that can be parametrized at generation time.
 It will generate an atomic and complete bundle for a given and defined compilation environment.